LEARN

 Threat Summary:

 A BirdLife “restricted-range” species.
-Extinctions have occurred on many islands within this species' range.
+Extinctions have occurred on many islands within this species’ range.
 Is affected by predation from colonised black rats, cats, and swamp harriers.
 Increasing hurricane activity also puts it at risk (Cyclone Pat in 2010).
 Although trade is illegal, birds are still captured and sold on Rangiroa.
-It is thought that unexplored islands should be checked for populations.
+Habitat loss through conversion to tree plantations, agriculture and urbanisation also presents a threat, as the species relies on dead trees for nesting.
+Trees may also be lost through sea level rise as a result of climate change.

 Range: